Christianity in Indonesia: Bali

 Subsequently, the Dutch government forbade further missionary activity, wishing to avoid further such disruption.
 In 1930, a Chinese-speaking missionary from CAMA (see also above) obtained permission to work in Bali, to serve the needs of Chinese Christians.
 Several hundred native Balinese decided to convert.
 The reaction of the Hindu Balinese to the missionary's edicts – to destroy idols and temples as being of the devil – was hostile: the Christian converts had their rice fields sabotaged and they were expelled from their villages.
 As a result, the Dutch again withdrew permission to preach from foreign missionaries, as of 1933, on the basis that the missionary had not kept to the Chinese communities, but had also preached to the native Balinese.

 A native Javanese missionary began work in Bali in 1933, and in 1937 the Dutch posted a minister to Denpasar of the Dutch 'Indische Kerk', catering for Europeans in the first instance, but also to the 1000+ Protestant Balinese, while a Catholic priest was posted to Denpasar in 1935, from where several hundred Balinese converts were made in several years.

 A Dutch response to the hostility of the Balinese to Christian converts was to establish a Protestant village in Bali, that of Blimbingsari, in 1939.
 Palasari, its neighbour, a Catholic village, was established in 1940.

-Blimbingsari village developed the Gereja Kristen Protestan Bali, the Balinese Protestant church, which was established in 1948.
+Blimbingsari village developed the Gereja Kristen Protestan Bali (GKPB), the Balinese Protestant church, which was established in 1948.
 In its early years, the GKPB and its antecedent followed the theology of Hendrik Kraemer in the Dutch Reformed tradition, explicitly rejecting most of Balinese culture as heathen and unchristian, disposing of gamelan orchestras in favour of Western arts.
 As a result, many Balinese Protestants left Bali, where they were largely excluded from everyday Balinese life to the extent that there are more GKPB members outside of Bali than within Bali.

 In 1972 native Balinese I Wayan Mastra, who grew up in a Balinese Hindu family, but converted to Christianity while at a Christian school in Java, became head of the GKPB church and began a process of Balinisation.
 For instance, when the Blimbingsari church, a basic stone and wood building was destroyed by an earthquake in 1976, it was rebuilt in more Balinese pendopo style, with a garden with running water, traditional Balinese entrance and a semi-open aspect.
 Subsequent GKPB churches have followed a similar pattern.
 The Balinese Catholic church was from the beginning more open to Balinese traditions.

 The Christian communities of Blimbingsari and PalasariThe Star: Beatific Blimbingsari, 24 March 2007. are the core of Balinese Christianity, with the religion very much in a minority in the rest of the island.